CobanAkdemirlab/NMDescapediseasegene_paper/NMDesc/gnomAD/README.md

-for gnomAD data and IDR
+This R script is for extrasction of gnomAD PTC and generate input for IDR analysis